derrodo61/PDLFC/README_MY_NOTES.md

 - Practical learning through coding and experimentation is crucial, facilitated by the Jupyter Notebook platform.
 - Jupyter is the preferred tool for data science in Python due to its power, flexibility, and ease of use.

-### Terminology

-The following is a quote:

-Terminology for all the pieces we have discussed:

-* The functional form of the model is called its architecture (but be careful—sometimes people use model as a synonym of architecture, so this can get confusing).
-* The weights are called parameters.
-* The predictions are calculated from the independent variable, which is the data not including the labels.
-* The results of the model are called predictions.
-* The measure of performance is called the loss.
-* The loss depends not only on the predictions, but also the correct labels (also known as targets or the dependent variable); e.g., "dog" or "cat."

 ### What is Machine Learning?

 - **Deep Learning Models**: Use neural networks, originating from the 1950s, recently becoming powerful due to advancements.